Skip to Main Content

 Metrics can be used collectively to help indicate how widely a publication is being read, cited, borrowed and/or mentioned in the academic and public sphere.

 Although metrics offer a wealth of information about how research is being received, care should be taken when interpreting the data and it is recommended that both qualitative and quantitative measures are used in any assessment of research.
 It is important to note that research metrics are not impact (and vice versa) but can inform impact.
 Impact is much more wide ranging and needs to take into account qualitative data as well.
-More information about impact can be found on the Impact Intranet site
+More information about impact can be found on the Impact Intranet site.

-This guide gives information about some of the common journal, author & article metrics that you may have heard about and also an introduction to altmetrics.
-Please use the menu on the left hand side of the screen to navigate through the guide.
+This guide gives information about some of the common metrics that you may have heard about.
+It also provides an introduction to altmetrics (alternative metrics), as well as tools and resources, including SciVal.
+For more information please contact the Research Intelligence Librarian Naomi RichardsPlease use the menu on the left hand side of the screen to navigate through the guide.

 More information is available in the guidance note on bibliometrics which is available below.